Wabinab/xenoblade-chronicles-2/src/25_spirit_crucible.md

 On the other side, "My lady."

 "I'm fine.
-We *can't* give up now we've come this far. **Don't!** I _know_ what you're gonna say."
+We *can't* give up now we've come this far.
+(Before Dromarch could say anything, she snapped) **Don't!** I _know_ what you're gonna say."

 "I... _Understood._"

-Mòrag turned to her, say, "I don't know what's in there.
-But, apart from Tora and Poppi, we're all going to find our abilities severely weakened.
+Mòrag commented, "I don't know what's in there, but, apart from Tora and Poppi, we're all going to find our abilities severely weakened.
 Be careful, Rex."

 Zeke added, "Yes... **Healing Arts are going to be less effective,** too. **One nasty wound** and that'll be the end of you."

 "**Yeah, I get that.
 Tora, Poppi, we'll need you**- on the front line."

 "**You got it, Rex-Rex!** Poppi is **artificial** Blade, so **request** is **very extremely not a problem!
 Technology save the day!
-Three cheers for Nopon know-how!**" He fluttered his wings high in the air and danced.
+Three cheers for Nopon know-how!**" He punched his wings high into the air while doing the Nopon dance.

-"Where are Poppi's cheers?" she wondered.
+"Where are Poppi's cheers?" she too wanted her artificial Blade dance.

-"Hahahah!
+At least that cheered him up, "Hahahah!
 Thanks, guys!"

 ---

-As they get on deeper and deeper, Pandoria stopped behind, hugged herself, feeling the cold.
-Brighid and the others noticed her anomaly, Mòrag asking, "Are you... all right?"
+As they dived deeper and deeper, Pandoria stopped and crossed her arms across, rubbing herself.
+Her anomaly did not go unnoticed, and Mòrag was exploratorily asking, "Are you... all right?"

-She tried to hold herself together, trying to look normal, "Never... better!
+She tried holding herself together, trying to act normal, but her voice betrayed her, "Never... better!
 I'm... right as... rain!"

-"The deeper we go, the thicker these particles get.
+She strongly encouraged, "The deeper we go, the thicker these particles get.
 You can still turn back."

 "Thanks.
 Your concern is touching."